Skip to main content

 Healthy unit economics in any service business need LTV well above customer acquisition cost — generally 3:1 or higher.

-Polar Tint window tint franchises reach that ratio at maturity for two reasons.
+The Polar Tint model is built around two levers that drive that ratio.
 Manufacturer-direct pricing preserves margin per ticket.
 And the repeat-plus-referral pattern lifts LTV without extra ad spend.
+Shop-level results are disclosed in FDD Item 19, not on this site.

 Run your own scenario in the ROI calculator to model how repeat customers change your market's payback.